Seafood Festival at the Winter Farmers’ Market February 23!

 - CSA’s for meat and fish will be available–info to come soon

-The 2013 Dorchester Winter Farmers’ Market will feature thirteen vendors selling fresh produce, locally raised meat including GOAT, fresh fish, eggs, cheese bread and prepared foods.
+The 2013 Dorchester Winter Farmers’ Market will feature vendors selling fresh produce, locally raised meat including GOAT, fresh fish, eggs, cheese bread and prepared foods.
 We will also feature a rotating community organization table, where local groups will let residents know about their work in Dorchester.

 What produce can you get at our winter market?
 In Massachusetts in the winter, produce farms are able to offer winter storage crops like apples, squash, potatoes, onions, carrots, turnips, and beets, as well as greens that they grow in hoop houses like kale, collard greens, swiss chard, spinach, and salad mix.